How To Keep a Food Journal: Tips To Discover Food Sensitivities

 How Does Food Journaling Work?

-A food journal is a daily log used to track what food and drinks you consume each day.
-It can help you understand your eating habits, identify unwanted symptoms, and inform the best diet decisions when it comes to you and your body.
+A food journal is a daily log used to document what food and drinks you consume each day.
+It's a tool for food tracking that promotes mindful eating by making you aware of your food choice and the benefits of maintaining healthy habits.
 By logging your diet and any symptoms you experience after eating those foods, you can work toward identifying patterns in how your body reacts to the food you consume on a daily basis.

 This can then help you formulate an elimination diet in which you temporarily remove foods you suspect are contributing to unwanted symptoms.
-After a few weeks—many elimination diets, like FODMAP for irritable bowel syndrome, use four to six weeks— reintroduce them and monitor for changes in how you feel physically, mentally, and emotionally.
-The goal of food journaling is to help you figure out if a food is connected to any unwanted symptoms.
+After a few weeks-many elimination diets, like FODMAP for irritable bowel syndrome, use four to six weeks- reintroduce them and monitor for changes in how you feel physically, mentally, and emotionally.
+The goal of food journaling is to help you figure out if a food is connected to any unwanted symptoms and manage health conditions effectively.

 Simple Tips for Keeping a Food Journal